sss-3333/ECS-project/README.md

 ![Architecture diagram](/screenshots/ECS-Architecture-Diagram.png)

+Solid arrows = real traffic (what a user's request or the task's own outbound connection actually travels through) Dashed arrows = configuration, permissions, or deployment relationships - nothing flows continuously through these

-**How it all fits together:** a request starts with a DNS lookup against Route 53, resolving `app.trackance.co.uk` to the Application Load Balancer.
+**How it all fits together:**
+- A request starts with a DNS lookup against Route 53, resolving `app.trackance.co.uk` to the Application Load Balancer
-The real traffic then enters through the Internet Gateway and hits the ALB, which sits across two public subnets (required for the ALB to function) and handles the HTTP→HTTPS redirect using a certificate issued and validated through ACM.
-From there, traffic goes through a target group to the ECS Fargate task, which runs inside a private subnet with no direct route from the internet at all — the only way in is through the ALB.
-The task itself ships its logs to CloudWatch and pulls its container image from ECR.
-Since the task has no direct internet route, its outbound connections (pulling that image, DNS lookups) go out through a NAT Gateway sitting in one of the public subnets, which is the one thing giving a private-subnet resource a way out without ever being reachable from the outside.
+- Real traffic enters through the Internet Gateway and hits the ALB, which sits across two public subnets (required for the ALB to function) and handles the HTTP→HTTPS redirect using a certificate issued and validated through ACM
+- From there, traffic goes through a target group to the ECS Fargate task, which runs inside a private subnet with no direct route from the internet at all - the only way in is through the ALB
+- The task ships its logs to CloudWatch and pulls its container image from ECR
+- Since the task has no direct internet route, its outbound connections (pulling that image, DNS lookups) go out through a NAT Gateway sitting in one of the public subnets - the one thing giving a private-subnet resource a way out without ever being reachable from the outside

-Separately, GitHub Actions handles the deployment side: it authenticates to AWS using OIDC (no stored AWS keys), pushes built images to ECR, and runs Terraform against this whole setup.
-The credentials for that OIDC connection live in their own, separate Terraform state (`bootstrap/`), so tearing down the application infrastructure can never accidentally remove the pipeline's own ability to authenticate.
-Terraform's own state and locking live in S3.
+- Separately, GitHub Actions handles deployment: it authenticates to AWS using OIDC (no stored AWS keys), pushes built images to ECR, and runs Terraform against this whole setup
+- The credentials for that OIDC connection live in their own, separate Terraform state (`bootstrap/`), so tearing down the application infrastructure can never accidentally remove the pipeline's own ability to authenticate
+- Terraform's own state and locking live in S3

 A few specific decisions worth explaining:

-- **No database, so no private subnets originally.** Private subnets mainly exist to isolate something sensitive — usually a database — from direct internet access.
-This app stores its data in a file inside the container, so there was nothing that strictly needed hiding.
-After a review conversation, I moved the ECS task into private subnets anyway, since relying on a security group as the *only* barrier is a single point of failure — a private subnet removes the network path entirely, as a second, independent layer of protection.
-A NAT Gateway was added specifically to give the now-private task outbound access (pulling images from ECR, DNS).
 - **One shared NAT Gateway, not one per AZ.** A per-AZ setup is more resilient but roughly doubles the cost for redundancy this project doesn't need at its current scale.
-- **No autoscaling.** Fixed at one task — this is a portfolio deployment, not expecting real production traffic.
+- **No autoscaling.** Fixed at one task - this is a portfolio deployment, not expecting real production traffic.
-- **ECR images are immutable.** Once a tag is pushed, it can never be reassigned to a different image — every deployment is traceable back to an exact, unchangeable build.
+- **ECR images are immutable.** Once a tag is pushed, it can never be reassigned to a different image meaning every deployment is traceable back to an exact, unchangeable build.
 The ECS task pulls by **digest**, not tag, so Terraform always deploys whatever was most recently pushed without needing a manually-maintained variable.